thomas-vogel/thomas-vogel.github.io/_pages/publications/type.md

 * Thomas Vogel, Chinh Tran, and Lars Grunske. [_Does Diversity Improve the Test Suite Generation for Mobile Applications?_](2019-SSBSE).
 In: 11th International Symposium on Search-Based Software Engineering.
 SSBSE ’19.
 Springer LNCS, 2019, pp. _tba_. (accepted)

 * Erik Fredericks, Ilias Gerostathopoulos, Christian Krupitzer, and Thomas Vogel. [_Planning as Optimization: Dynamically Discovering Optimal Configurations for Runtime Situations_](2019-SASO).
 In: International Conference on Self-Adaptive and Self-Organizing Systems.
 SASO '19.
-IEEE, 2019, pp. _tba_. (accepted)
+IEEE, 2019, pp. 1--10.

-* Gabriela Solano, Ricardo Caldas, Genaina Rodrigues, Thomas Vogel, and Patrizio Pelliccione. [_Taming Uncertainty in the Assurance Process of
-Self-Adaptive Systems: a Goal-Oriented Approach_](2019-SEAMS).
+* Gabriela Solano, Ricardo Caldas, Genaina Rodrigues, Thomas Vogel, and Patrizio Pelliccione. [_Taming Uncertainty in the Assurance Process of Self-Adaptive Systems: a Goal-Oriented Approach_](2019-SEAMS).
 In: International Symposium on Software Engineering for Adaptive and Self-Managing Systems.
-SEAMS ’19.
+SEAMS '19.
 IEEE, 2019, pp. 89--99.

 * Arut Prakash Kaleeswaran, Peter Munk, Samir Sarkic, Thomas Vogel, and Arne Nordmann. [_A Domain Specific Language to support HAZOP Studies of SysML Models_](2019-IMBSA).
 In: 6th International Symposium on Model-Based Safety and Assessment.
 IMBSA '19.
 Springer, 2019, pp. _tbd_. (accepted)